XMPro/Multi-Agent/docs/concepts/README.md

 ## Document Structure

-Each concept document follows a standard structure:
+Each concept document typically follows a standard structure:

 1. **Introduction**: A brief overview of the concept and its relevance to XMPro MAGS.
 2. **Core Concepts**: Key ideas or components of the concept.